 How the Prague Astronomical Clock came to be

-Dating in the 15th century, the city council selected a clock master called Hanuš who was given the task of producing a pristine clock that should possess time measurement and other impeccable capabilities that had not existed anywhere in the world.
+Dating in the 15th century, the city council selected a clock master called Hanuš, who was responsible for making a pristine clock.
+It should possess time measurement and other impeccable capabilities that had not existed anywhere in the world.

 The Prague Astronomical Clock features

 Mounted on the southern wall of Old Town City Hall in the Old Town Square, tourists are able to watch it clearly and enjoy its beauty but mostly the intricate details of its structure.
 If you go to visit the Prague Orloj, the following are the fascinating features you’ll find.

 This is an astrolabe that mainly gives the clock planetarium properties.
 It studies the state of the universe and records it.
 It is located in the middle and the background consists of a bold representation of the earth and the sun.
 Surrounding it are other main components of the clock such as the Zodiacal ring and an outer ring in rotation.

 This is a ring surrounding the astronomical dial and is constantly moving.
 It is magnificently marked with Zodiac signs which show the sun in the ecliptic.
 With the anticlockwise marks, the sun positions itself differently each time and coincides with the sunset synchronically.
 Many tourists enjoy the artistic moves of the Zodiacal ring.

 The static background of the Prague Astronomical Clock represents the serene earth and sky.
 The movement of the sun involves the settling of its reflection on the different coloured surfaces of the static background.
 The moon’s motion is also represented the same way, just way faster because of its natural movement around its own axis.

 This is the juicy part.
 The clock possesses a representation of the most despised characters in their time in four figures.
 They are pretty much the same things that are deemed inappropriate in society today.